Edo period: Consolidation of the shogunate

-Ieyasu's victory over the western daimyo at the Battle of Sekigahara (October 21, 1600, or in the Japanese calendar on the 15th day of the ninth month of the fifth year of the Keichō era) gave him control of all Japan.
+Ieyasu's victory over the western daimyo at the Battle of Sekigahara (21 October 1600, or in the old Japanese calendar, on the 15th day of the ninth month of the fifth year of the Keichō era) gave him control of all Japan.
 He rapidly abolished numerous enemy daimyo houses, reduced others, such as that of the Toyotomi, and redistributed the spoils of war to his family and allies.
 Ieyasu still failed to achieve complete control of the western daimyo, but his assumption of the title of shōgun helped consolidate the alliance system.
 After further strengthening his power base, Ieyasu installed his son Hidetada (1579–1632) as shōgun and himself as retired shōgun in 1605.
 The Toyotomi were still a significant threat, and Ieyasu devoted the next decade to their eradication.
 In 1615, the Tokugawa army destroyed the Toyotomi stronghold at Osaka.

 The Tokugawa (or Edo) period brought 250 years of stability to Japan.
 The political system evolved into what historians call bakuhan, a combination of the terms bakufu and han (domains) to describe the government and society of the period.
-In the bakuhan, the shōgun had national authority and the daimyo had regional authority.
+In the bakuhan, the shōgun had national authority, and the daimyo had regional authority.
 This represented a new unity in the feudal structure, which featured an increasingly large bureaucracy to administer the mixture of centralized and decentralized authorities.
 The Tokugawa became more powerful during their first century of rule: land redistribution gave them nearly seven million koku, control of the most important cities, and a land assessment system reaping great revenues.

 The feudal hierarchy was completed by the various classes of daimyo.
 Closest to the Tokugawa house were the shinpan, or "related houses".
-They were twenty-three daimyo on the borders of Tokugawa lands, all directly related to Ieyasu.
+There were twenty-three daimyo on the borders of Tokugawa lands, all directly related to Ieyasu.
 The shinpan held mostly honorary titles and advisory posts in the bakufu.
-The second class of the hierarchy were the fudai, or "house daimyo", rewarded with lands close to the Tokugawa holdings for their faithful service.
+The second class of the hierarchy was the fudai, or "house daimyo", rewarded with lands close to the Tokugawa holdings for their faithful service.
 By the 18th century, 145 fudai controlled much smaller han, the greatest assessed at 250,000 koku.